 of Gertrude Journal is now available.

-Daniel Barrow's artwork will appear in Issue 21 of Gertrude, due out later this summer.
+Daniel Barrow's artwork appears in Issue 21 of Gertrude.

 The 2013 chapbooks have been published and are now available for purchase.
 Here's what reviewers are saying about this year's winners: